EnthusiasticTeslim/JTK-Challenge/README.md

-`num_hidden` is simply the dimension of the hidden state.
+`num_hidden` is simply the dimension of the hidden state.<br>
 The number of hidden layers is something else entirely.
 You can stack LSTMs on top of each other, so that the output of the first LSTM layer is the input to the second LSTM layer and so on.
 The number of hidden layers is how many LSTMs you stack on top of each other.